tulerfeng/PlanKD/README.md

 SDL_VIDEODRIVER="dummy" ./leaderboard/scripts/run_evaluation.sh
 ```

 For the evaluation of TCP models, please refer to the related code in [TCP](https://github.com/OpenDriveLab/TCP) since its agent config is different from InterFuser.
+Regarding the architecture of small TCP models, please refer to our provided code in the `/TCP` folder and integrate it into the original codebase.

 ## Trained Weights